 A completed application consists of:

-- A 1-page proposal that outlines what you intend to accomplish with this scholarship.
+- A 1-page proposal that outlines what you intend to accomplish with this scholarship (upload in application form).

 - A 2-page essay that describes your intellectual development, future plans, and career goals.
-This statement should elaborate on the source and development of your interest in the ideas listed above, including how you expect to contribute to a better understanding and application of these ideas.
+This statement should elaborate on the source and development of your interest in the ideas listed above, including how you expect to contribute to a better understanding and application of these ideas (upload in application form).

 - A recent paper you have already written relevant to the themes promoted by the Acton Institute.
-If it is not in English, please provide an English abstract or summary.
+If it is not in English, please provide an English abstract or summary (upload in application form).

 - Award Communication: All award decisions are communicated via e-mail.